Azure-Samples/bc-community-samples/toll-device-app/README.md

 The currency specific components in the above flow deal with the unit conversion from the human-readable [fees-schedule](https://forms.office.com/Pages/ResponsePage.aspx?id=3Lt3--vGs02UAOXn9NV_scwAE4PWTPxFg9B_QZcw6HlUODhJNlNKT1VGVElRSlRTMUFCV0NaSDNIMC4u) (dollars and ethers) to the denomination that the API deals with (cents and wei).

-The two API calls are identical, they just go against different remuneration provider URLs; as [configured with the fees-schedule](https://forms.office.com/Pages/ResponsePage.aspx?id=3Lt3--vGs02UAOXn9NV_scwAE4PWTPxFg9B_QZcw6HlUODhJNlNKT1VGVElRSlRTMUFCV0NaSDNIMC4u)
+The two API calls are identical, they just go against different remuneration provider URLs; as [configured with the fees-schedule](https://forms.office.com/Pages/ResponsePage.aspx?id=3Lt3--vGs02UAOXn9NV_scwAE4PWTPxFg9B_QZcw6HlUODhJNlNKT1VGVElRSlRTMUFCV0NaSDNIMC4u).

-The two API calls on Ethereum's Rinkeby testnet:  https://rinkeby.ethereum.overhide.io/swagger.html
+The two API calls on Ethereum's Rinkeby testnet:  https://rinkeby.ethereum.overhide.io/swagger.html.

-The two API calls on [overhide-ledger's](https://test.ohledger.com) test instance:  https://test.ohledger.com/swagger.html
+The two API calls on [overhide-ledger's](https://test.ohledger.com) test instance:  https://test.ohledger.com/swagger.html.

 ### Login Page

-The *Car Top-Up App*--which fully resides in the [src/lib/CarPanel.jsx](src/lib/CarPanel.jsx) React component--is the login page.
+The *Car Top-Up App* is the login page.
+The actual topup component fully resides in the [src/lib/CarPanelTopUp.jsx](src/lib/CarPanelTopUp.jsx) React component.

-It's use of the `oh$` import from [ledgers.js](https://www.npmjs.com/package/ledgers.js) are all the integration points from presenting *ledger-based authorizations* to the user.
+This component's use of the `oh$` import from [ledgers.js](https://www.npmjs.com/package/ledgers.js) are all the integration points for presenting *ledger-based authorizations* to the user.

 A quick overview of the login-page [ledgers.js](https://www.npmjs.com/package/ledgers.js) is available in [this video](https://www.youtube.com/watch?v=-uI806gNnFg).